-Dance Director & Ballet Instructor
+Dance & Musical Theatre Instructor

 Crissi has been performing on the Woodland Opera House stage since 1995.
 She has been a Drama Instructor at WOH since the fall of 2010.
 Crissi graduated from Woodland High School in 2002 and since has studied at Sacramento City College, Woodland Community College and Sacramento State University.
 Crissi spent six years teaching Pre-Kindergarten at a private preschool and has an extensive background in Early Childhood Education.
 Involved in musical theater since age eleven, Crissi has performed in numerous productions in the Sacramento area.
-She received an Elly Award in 1999 for Leading Actress and was nominated for her choreography in "Grease" at Woodland High school in 2003.
+She received an Elly Award in 1999 for Leading Actress and was nominated for her choreography in "Grease" at Woodland High school in 2003

 Vocal Music Educator

 James has music directed shows at the Woodland Opera House since 1998.
 He is a eight-time nominated and three-time Elly Award-winning musical director in the Sacramento area.
 He taught vocal music and music directed the musical theatre productions at Natomas Charter School Performing and Fine Arts Academy from 2001 to 2008.
 His vocal music teaching experience dates to the late 1970s.
 He studied music and theatre arts at CSU, Sacramento, and was mentored in conducting by Maestro Monroe Kanouse of the San Francisco Conservatory of Music.
 He sang and music directed the small vocal ensembles for the Sacramento Opera Association, an organization for which he was also Managing Director